grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "I believe so.
 It is just a refined use of dead reckoning."

-"Never was very fuckin' good at dead reckoning myself."
+"Never was very good at dead reckoning myself."

 "All you have to do is drive the boat Captain Shakes."